ValheKouneli/SkrolliEditor/documentation/TimeUsage.md

   * Improving the UI
   * TODO: fix: tasks page shows name two times (title and "name in system")
   * TODO: use names somehow, e.g. make a search function
-* Thu: 2h 15 min
+* Thu: 3 min
   * Writing How to Use and Deployment instructions
   * Fixing a bug
   * TODO: Normalize database?
   * TODO: Update database diagram
-  * TODO: ability to delete users
+  * Feature: delete users